quickcodes/Grace/README.md

 - main_GenericAssistant
 - features are same in both

+# Some cool features are only available in Neural Network Assistant
+- Track mobile number
+- read text
+- copy text
+- cut text
+- paste text
+- select all text
+- add, substract, multiply, and get power of multiple numbers

 ## How to use else if ladder assistant ?
 ### Run file called run.py